0ut0flin3/datasetz/README.md

-## thousands of questions with their related answers about coding, scraped from the web; files are updated constantly.
+## thousands of questions with their related answers about coding, scraped from the web; updated constantly.